Managing HPE BIOS resources

 Bios defaults

-Bios attributes and OEM Bios resources present default values.
-This paragraph explains how to get, set and reset them.
+Bios attributes and OEM Bios resources present factory and user defined default values.
+This paragraph explains how to get and set them.
+The next paragraph explains how to reset them to factory and user defaults.

 Default Bios attributes